Facts About Event WiFi

 Pump up the Volume – Supply and Demand

 People are increasingly likely to bring more than one device to an event.
-In fact, the average works out at two and a half devices per person, so if you’ve got 500 people coming to yours, the WiFi connection might have to cope with 1250 phones, tablets and computers demanding a signal.
+In fact, the average works out at two and a half devices per person, so if you’ve got 500 people coming to yours, the WiFi might have to cope with 1250 phones, tablets and computers demanding a signal.
 Different events place different demands on the network, too.
-At a festival, 10 per cent of the crowd typically go online at a time, but at a party or conference, the entire audience might be invited to log on at the same time.
+At a festival 10% of the crowd typically go online at a time, but at a party or conference, the entire audience might be invited to log on at the same time.
 Volume of WiFi traffic is a key consideration at the planning stage.

 Wall to Wall – Getting Optimum Coverage